 The Numbat — Project Numbat The Numbat, also called the banded anteater, is a small endangered marsupial animal native to parts of Australia They have a long sticky tongue that allows them pick up termites, which they eat exclusively

-Numbat | Endangered, Eucalyptus, Australia | Britannica Numbat, (Myrmecobius fasciatus), marsupial mammal of the family Myrmecobiidae, of which it is the sole living representative The numbat forages by day for termites in woodlands of Australia; it is one of the few diurnal (active by day) Australian marsupials
+Numbat | Endangered, Eucalyptus, Australia | Britannica Numbat, (Myrmecobius fasciatus), marsupial mammal of the family Myrmecobiidae, of which it is the sole living representative The numbat forages by day for termites in woodlands of Australia; it is one of the few diurnal (active by day) Australian marsupials It has a squat body and a small pointed

-Numbat - WWF Australia Numbats are one of the more unusual Australian marsupials - unlike most of our native species they're active during the day, are carnivorous, have an incredibly long tongue and their diet is almost exclusively termites
+NUMBAT - WWF Australia Numbats are one of the more unusual Australian marsupials - unlike most of our native species they're active during the day, are carnivorous, have an incredibly long tongue and their diet is almost exclusively termites